PhilippGronotte/DalgoProjekt1/README.md

   - Luftfeuchtigkeit in % (humidity)
   - Regenwahrscheinlichkeit in % (chance of rain)
   - Windgeschwindigkeit in km/h (windspeed)
-  - Schneefallwahrscheinlichkeit in cm (chance of snow)
+  - Neuschneemenge in cm (snowfall in cm)

 - Each day with related data single displayable